 Scientific publications can be made available by using either Green or Golden Open Access:

-In Green Open Access, the article is published in a traditional, scientific subscription-based publication and parallel-published for open access in an electronic archive of publications, usually Helda at Uniarts Helsinki.
+In Green Open Access, the article is published in a traditional, scientific subscription-based publication and self-archived for open access in an electronic archive of publications, the publication archive Taju in case of Uniarts Helsinki.
 The publisher may require an embargo period before the parallel electronic publication.

 In Golden Open Access, the article is directly and openly published in a high-level, so-called open access publication operating according to the principles of open science.
 In that case, the publisher is responsible for the open access of the article and the article is immediately available to anyone.
 The publisher usually collects an article processing charge (APC).
 Many funders accept the article processing charge as a project expense, as long as the cost is generated during the project.